Symptoms of Rheumatoid Arthritis

 • Wrist and knee joints

-• Shoulder joints and cervical vertebrae
+• Shoulder joints and cervical spine

 Systemic Symptoms

-• Persistent fatigue (affecting daily activity capacity)
+• Persistent fatigue affecting daily activities

-• Low-grade fever (37.3-38°C) accompanied by mild chills
+• Low-grade fever (37.3-38°C) with mild chills

 • Muscle weakness and decreased coordination